Allegheny-ComputerScience-600-Sum2022/course-materials/CODE_OF_CONDUCT.md

 - [ ] The conclusion outlines avenues for future work
 - [ ] The proposal includes at least twelve references
 - [ ] The proposal consists of at least `3000` words
-- [ ] The proposal follows a logical flow
 - [ ] The proposal includes visual aids, where appropriate, which fall under the broad categories of:
  * `image`
  * `figure`